knotsid/knotsid/README.md

 🎓 Engineering Grad'24 pursuing my bechelor in CSE from Dr.AITH, Kanpur.<br/>
 👨‍💻 I have previously worked as a Fullstack intern at NullClass Education Private Limited.<br/>
-🎯 I have a keen interest in frontend development and am trying my hands at beckend development.<br/>
+🎯 I have a keen interest in frontend development and am trying my hands at backend development.<br/>

 ---